JosephAdamson/TilePuzzleSolver/README.md

 ## Future Additions
-With the current available heuristics the IDA* implementation still has difficulty with most randomly generated 15-tile puzzles; limited to solving puzzles that require 50 moves.
+With the current available heuristics the IDA* implementation still has difficulty with most randomly generated 15-tile puzzles; limited to solving puzzles that require 50 moves or less.
 For better results a [pattern database](https://algorithmsinsight.wordpress.com/graph-theory-2/a-star-in-general/implementing-a-star-to-solve-n-puzzle/) could be implemented to replace Manhattan distance + linear conflict.